AFR: An Efficient Buffering Algorithm for Cloud Robotic Systems: Introduction

 \section{Introduction}

-Modern robotic systems have become a substitute for humans when it's necessary to perform risky or exhausting tasks such as military operations, exploration, rescue operations, surveillance, or large-scale cleaning operations.
-In such application scenarios, a control center through which humans can monitor and operate the whole system is usually needed.
-However, communication issues, such as unstable network connection and limited bandwidth, cause problems.
+Modern robotic systems have become a substitute for humans when it is necessary to perform risky or exhausting tasks such as military operations, exploration, rescue operations, surveillance, or large-scale cleaning operations.
+In such applications, robots need long-term autonomy.
+Considering the cost and energy consumption, off-loading some tasks to a powerful server is a reasonable solution.
+In addition, by gathering information from multiple robots, the server can make global decisions that a single robot cannot make.
+Such an architecture is a cloud robotic system~\cite{DBLP:journals/rcim/DawarkaB22}.
+Under such an architecture, communication between robots and the server is a major problem.

-Network connections, especially wireless ones (e.g. over WiFi), are not always stable~\cite{DBLP:conf/infocom/AggarwalSA00}.
-Network connections could be temporarily broken when a robot moves out of range of wireless network, switches among network source points, or is shielded by obstacles.
+Due to the nature of autonomous robots, they usually communicate with the server over a wireless network (e.g., over WiFi or 5G).
+However, wireless network connections are not always stable~\cite{DBLP:journals/icl/HooftPWHRBT16}.
+The network could suffer temporary bandwidth reduction or even an interruption when the robot moves out of range of the wireless network, switches between network access points, or is obscured by obstacles (e.g., driving into a tunnel).
 In this case, buffering some messages at the sender is a commonly used solution.
 When network connections are temporarily broken, new messages are put into a buffer to wait for future transmission.
-However, buffers are limited in size due to limited memory.
-When the buffer is full, one simple solution is to discard the oldest message to make room for the new message.
-This solution is called Drop Oldest policy~\cite{DBLP:conf/colcom/ChenYZW16}.
-This policy is reasonable when newer messages are considered more valuable than older ones.
-For example, obstacle avoidance algorithms should be fed with messages as new as possible.
-Commonly used robotic middleware, such as Robot Operating System (ROS)~\cite{ros}, employ this policy.
-However, we find that the assumption does not hold for many application scenarios, such as surveillance, 3D reconstruction, and Simultaneous Localization and Mapping (SLAM).
-In these scenarios, adjacent messages provide similar information.
-When network disruption occurs, repeatedly discarding the oldest message leads to losing a long segment of frames and some information would be totally lost (see Fig.~\ref{fig:slam} as an example).
-In these scenarios, we make a new assumption that uniformly sampled messages are preferred over the newest messages.
+However, due to the limited memory of low-cost robots, the size of the buffer is limited.
+Commonly used robotic middleware, such as Robot Operating System (ROS)~\cite{ros}, employ a policy called the Drop Oldest policy~\cite{DBLP:conf/colcom/ChenYZW16}.
+When the buffer is full, this policy discards the oldest message to make room for the new message.
+This solution is reasonable when newer messages are considered more valuable than older ones.